NICKSONMOGAKA/phase-4-group-project/README.md

 ### How to Use the Application

 #### Home Page:
-- The home page introduces users to ShopEase, featuring promotional items and discounts.
+- The home page introduces users to ShopEase, featuring promotional items and discount.

 #### Navigating to Products: